Pakistan Womens Squad For Asian Games Announced - UrduPoint

 Ayesha Naseem, who featured in the ICC Women's T20 World Cup, expressed her desire to retire from the game, which the board accepted.

-Chief Selector Saleem Jaffar: “Our squad for the Asian Games represents the future of women's cricket in Pakistan.
+Chief Selector Saleem Jaffar said onTuesday :"Our squad for the Asian Games represents the future of women's cricket in Pakistan.
 With a mix of emerging talent and seasoned campaigners, I expect the players to do well in the event.

-“The Asian Games present a unique opportunity for our young players to showcase their talent on an international stage.
-We have taken a strategic approach to assemble a squad that complements the conditions of the venue where the matches will take place.
-Each player's strengths and adaptability to the playing conditions have also been assessed to form a solid squad.”

 "The team is unfortunate to miss out on the services of Bismah Maroof for this event as she would not have been able to accompany her infant daughter to the Games village due to the regulations in place.